-NOTICE OF ANNUAL AND SPECIAL MEETING
+NOTICE OF ANNUAL MEETING

-The annual and special meeting of the shareholders of Whitecap Resources Inc. will be held on May 18, 2022 at 9:00 a.m.
-(Calgary time) in a virtual only format that will be conducted via live webcast accessible at https://web.lumiagm.com/256749315 to:
+The annual meeting of the shareholders of Whitecap Resources Inc. will be held on May 17, 2023, at 9:00 a.m.
+(Calgary time) in a virtual only format that will be conducted via live webcast accessible at https://web.lumiagm.com/#/200728814 to:

-- 1. receive and consider our financial statements for the year ended December 31, 2021, together with the report of the auditors; - 2. fix the number of directors to be elected at the meeting at ten members; - 3. elect ten directors; - 4. appoint the auditors and authorize the directors to fix their remuneration as such; - 5. consider and, if thought fit, approve an ordinary resolution to approve certain amendments to our award incentive plan and to approve common shares issuable pursuant to unallocated awards under our award incentive plan; and - 6. consider a non-binding advisory resolution on our approach to executive compensation; and - 7. transact such other business as may properly be brought before the meeting or any adjournment or postponement thereof.
+- 1. receive and consider our financial statements for the year ended December 31, 2022, together with the report of the auditors; - 2. fix the number of directors to be elected at the meeting at ten members; - 3. elect ten directors; - 4. appoint the auditors and authorize the directors to fix their remuneration as such; - 5. consider a non-binding advisory resolution on our approach to executive compensation; and - 6. transact such other business as may properly be brought before the meeting or any adjournment or postponement thereof.